cvat-ai/cvat/site/content/en/docs/manual/basics/settings.md

   for shape in the attribute annotation mode.
 - Click `Save` to save settings (settings will be saved on the server and will not change after the page is refreshed).
   Click `Cancel` or press `F2` to return to the annotation.

+- `Default polygon approximation threshold` With this setting, you can choose the default approximation level.
+  Works for serverless interactors and OpenCV scissors.